wenchaojiang/ev3-Nodejs-bluetooth-Api/README.md

 press a, b, c or d to switch control among motors.

-press up or down error to control motor output.
+press up or down arrow to control motor output.

 a demo available at : http://www.youtube.com/watch?v=HHfj1cx_dlw